Glaciers and climate

 Figure 1 shows temperature (blue line) and the amount of the greenhouse gase carbon dioxide (red line) during the last 800 000 years.
 It shows that the natural changes in climate occur at more or less regular intervals of approx. 100 000 years, with short and warm interglacials and long glacials or ice ages.
 These variations are connected to changes in the Earth's orbit, amplified through variations in greenhouse gas concentrations.

-Through burning of coal and petroleum products mankind has increased the amount of carbon dioxide as much as the natural difference between ice ages and interglacials, which is the equivalent to 8 °C. Hence the additional carbon dioxide can lead to additional global warming.
+Through emissions of greenhouse gases, and in particular the burning of coal and petroleum products, mankind has increased the amount of carbon dioxide as much as the natural difference between ice ages and interglacials, where the average temperature has fluctuated about 8 °C in the same periods.
+Hence, the additional carbon dioxide in the atmosphere can contribute to global warming.
 A warmer atmosphere will in average contain more water vapour and lead to increased precipitation.

 What will the changes in climate be like?